Jan 5, 2017

 - In main menu at very bottom, tap on the envelope icon.

 - Open an email.
 To choose a category, tap the button to right of subject line.
 Category choice list is shown.
 Like all mobile Exchange mail apps, only categories currently in Inbox will be shown in list, and colors won’t match.
-To fix, first, in Outlook send yourself an email with all categories assigned to it.
+To fix, first, in Outlook, assign all categories to some e-mail in your Inbox.
 Then open any email in Nine, tap the button to right of subject line, and use the Edit menu at bottom of category window in Nine to assign proper colors (tap color dots to change color).

 Converting Emails to Tasks